-Four major commercial primary conversion companies, operating in Canada, France, the Russian Federation, the United Kingdom and the United States,
+Four major commercial primary conversion companies, operating in Canada, France, Russia, the United Kingdom and the United States,

-meet most of the worldwide demand for UF6 conversion services.
+meet the majority of the global demand for UF6 conversion services.

 |Share of global capacity (%)|